vkeggers/DeNovo-Nematode-Pipeline/DeNovo-Nematode-Pipeline.md

 # DeNovo-Nematode-Pipeline
 This pipeline is in reference to and building off of [CRE@UA](https://github.com/BamaComputationalBiology/CRE-UA/blob/main/CRE-Pipeline.md)
-Everything can be done as listed using the FIU HPC.
+Everything was done using the FIU HPC.
 Press on arrows to expand contents.

 <details>